Seth-LaRue/ITTS2/README.md

 9. ui-componentsui_welcome.R - UI script for the welcome page
 10. .RData - File containing all necessary data preloaded in the environment
 11. www - Directory containing additional files like images, CSS, and JavaScript files for the app
-12. README.md - This file, containing instructions and information about the SETTS Data Visualization Tool
+12. README.md - This file, containing instructions and information about the Freight Flow Forecasting and Scenario Planning Tool

-## How to run the SETTS Data Visualization Tool
+## How to run the Freight Flow Forecasting and Scenario Planning Tool

 1. Download and install R 4.1.2 from the following link [https://cloud.r-project.org/](https://cloud.r-project.org/)
 2. Download and install the latest version of RStudio from the following link [https://posit.co/download/rstudio-desktop/](https://posit.co/download/rstudio-desktop/)